Esoterical/voron_canbus/mainboard_flashing/README.md

 cd ~/CanBoot
 make menuconfig
 ```
 You want the Processor, Clock Reference, and Application Start offset to be set as per whatever board you are running.
 Keep the "Build CanBoot Deployment Application" to (do not build), and make sure "Communication Interface" is set to USB.
+Also make sure the "Support bootloader entry on rapid double click of reset button" is marked.
+It makes it so a double press of the reset button will force the board into CanBOOT mode.
+Makes re-flashing after a mistake a lot easier.

 ![image](https://user-images.githubusercontent.com/124253477/221333924-0a4d3c28-d084-4f8c-b93f-0670114bd090.png)